vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.0/tools/README.md

 ## Usage Warning

-The audit scripts are set up to minimize the number of queries to a vCenter Server, to improve execution speed and to reduce overall load in a large environment.
+The audit scripts are set up to minimize the number of queries to a VMware vCenter instance, to improve execution speed and to reduce overall load in a large environment.

 The sample remediation scripts **will change environments in ways that cause operational issues, require restarts, and might otherwise impact a running environment**.
 As such, you need to edit the script to remove the "Exit" commands that end the script.
 If you are not comfortable with this, you should not proceed.
 You can always remediate manually.